Premier League: Man City's record-breaking run in numbers

 The Premier League leaders pulled apart Swansea on Wednesday to extend their record for successive top-flight victories to 15.

-The only points dropped by Pep Guardiola's side this season were in a 1-1 draw against Everton way back on 21 August.
+They have an incredible 49 points and Pep Guardiola's side have only once failed to win in the league this season when they were held to a 1-1 draw against Everton way back on 21 August.

 But how does this run rank against those in the history books and from other pages on the footballing atlas?

-Arsenal's turn-of-the-Millennium Invincibles?
+Arsenal's 2003-04 Invincibles?
 Chelsea's turbo-charged title tilt last season?
 Bill Nicholson's Rolls-Royce Spurs side of the 1960s?

 Whichever era of football you choose, whichever of the four top tiers you pick, no English team can match the pace set by City this term.